Komaldabas/Social-Welfare-Data-SQL/README.md

 SQL: Identified the Top 5 Government Welfare schemes based on [apna criteria likhein, e.g., budget or reach].

 Tableau: Visualized the significant growth in Renewable Energy production over the years.
+**Web Development:** Built a responsive front-end from scratch using **HTML & CSS**, featuring 'About' and 'Contact' sections to showcase the project professionally.